Berkshire Hathaway To Buy Lubrizol

 Berkshire Hathaway, the Omaha-based holding company led by famed investor Warren Buffett, has agreed to purchase the specialty chemical maker Lubrizol in a transaction valued at $9.7 billion.

-Berkshire will pay $135.00 in cash for each of Lubrizol’s outstanding shares.
-The offer represents a 28% premium over Lubrizol’s price at its close on Friday, March 11, before the deal was announced, and is 18% more than Lubrizol’s all-time highest closing price.
-The transaction value also includes about $700 million in net Lubrizol debt.
+Berkshire will pay $135 per share in cash for each of Lubrizol's shares outstanding.
+The offer represents a 28% premium over Lubrizol's price at its close on Friday, March 11, and is 18% more than Lubrizol's all-time highest closing price.
+The transaction value also includes about $700 million in Lubrizol debt.
 The companies expect to complete the deal in the third quarter of this year.

 In 2010, Lubrizol earned about $750 million on $5.4 billion in sales.
-Some 72% of Lubrizol’s sales come from its additives business, which makes ingredients for engine and industrial equipment lubricants.
-The rest come from its advanced materials business, which produces thermoplastic elastomers, chlorinated polyvinyl chloride, ingredients for personal and home care products, and coatings additives.
+Some 72% of Lubrizol's sales come from its additives business, which makes additives for engine and industrial equipment lubricants.
+The rest of Lubrizol's sales come from its advanced materials business, a maker of thermoplastic elastomers, chlorinated polyvinyl chloride, ingredients for personal and home care products, and coatings additives.

 Lubrizol rebounded strongly from the recession and has itself been in an acquisitive mood.
 Last year, it was in a bidding war with BASF to purchase Cognis.
 After BASF prevailed, Lubrizol settled for the much smaller purchase of Nalco's performance products group.